Public housing estates in Tuen Mun: Shan King Estate

 Shan King Estate (山景邨) is the eighth public housing estate in Tuen Mun.
 The estate consists of 6 residential blocks completed in 1983 and 1986 respectively, offering totally 8644 units.
 Some of the units were sold to the tenants in Tenants Purchase Scheme Phase 6A.

 Shan King Estate is in Primary One Admission (POA) School Net 70.
 Within the school net are multiple aided schools (operated independently but funded with government money) and the following government schools: Tuen Mun Government Primary School (屯門官立小學).

 Siu Shan Court

 Siu Shan Court (兆山苑) is a Home Ownership Scheme court on the reclaimed land of Castle Peak Bay in Tuen Mun South, near Wu King Estate and Butterfly Estate.
 It comprises 12 blocks built in 1983.

 Siu Hei Court

-Siu Hei Court (兆禧苑) is a Home Ownership Scheme court on the reclaimed land of Castle Bay in Tuen Mun South, near Tuen Mun Ferry Pier, Wu King Estate, Yuet Wu Villa, Pierhead Garden and Richland Garden.
+Siu Hei Court (兆禧苑) is a Home Ownership Scheme court on the reclaimed land of Castle Peak Bay in Tuen Mun South, near Tuen Mun Ferry Pier, Wu King Estate, Yuet Wu Villa, Pierhead Garden and Richland Garden.
 It comprises 5 blocks built in 1985.